megabitid/LostnFound_Backend/README.md

        git commit -m ":emoji_code: commit message"
        ```

-     * publish your feature to repository so other can see
+     * publish your feature update to this remote repository so others can see.
        ```
        git flow feature publish your_feature
        ```

-     * Do pull request.
-Make sure you pull request to develop.
+     * If you decided that your feature completed, **do pull request**.
+Make sure you pull request into develop branch.
        * Wait until it gets approved.
 Merge button will activate if it's approved.
-       * Merge yourself or merged by reviewer.
+       * Merge by yourself or merged by reviewer.

      * Finish your feature
        * pull new change from develop branch just in case it's updated.